 The IISS was founded in the UK in 1958 with a focus on nuclear deterrence and arms control.
-Today, it is also renowned for its annual Military Balance assessment of countries' armed forces and for its high-powered security summits, including the Shangri-La Dialogue.
+Today, it is also renowned for The Military Balance, its annual assessment of countries' armed forces and for its high-powered security summits, including the IISS Shangri-La Dialogue.

 Promoting sound policies